SkoolNotes/Taproot/2020BIO101/KBhBIO101DNAReplication.md

-The unwinded DNA is primed to help DNA polymerase’s replication process Primase is responsible for priming the DNA strand for replication.
-Working in conjunction in the rejoining step below, a DNA molecule will be ready to be transcribed.
-Unwinded DNA is broken and rejoined
-The unwinded DNA is broken and rejoined in order to reduce strain caused by unzipping.
-Topoisomerase is responsible for relieving unwinding-induced strain.

 The resulting DNA is ready to be read from the 3’ to 5’ end in order to synthesize a new strand 5’ to 3’.